 The Regulatory Capital Disclosures provided within this document or in M&T's filings noted below and referenced in Appendix A of this document are presented in compliance with Sections 61 and 63 of Regulation Q - Part 217, Public Disclosures Related to Capital Requirements.
-M&T's Annual Report on Form 10-K for the year ended December 31, 2016 ("Form 10-K") filed with the Securities and Exchange Commission ("SEC") contains management's discussion of the overall corporate risk profile of the Company.
-The Pillar 3 Regulatory Capital Disclosures should be read in conjunction with Form 10-K, M&T's Quarterly Report on Form 10-Q for the quarter ended September 30, 2017 ("Form 10-Q") filed with the SEC and the Consolidated Financial Statements for Bank Holding Companies - FR Y-9C for the quarter ended September 30, 2017 ("FR Y-9C").
+M&T's Annual Report on Form 10-K for the year ended December 31, 2017 ("Form 10-K") filed with the Securities and Exchange Commission ("SEC") contains management's discussion of the overall corporate risk profile of the Company.
+The Pillar 3 Regulatory Capital Disclosures should be read in conjunction with Form 10-K filed with the SEC and the Consolidated Financial Statements for Bank Holding Companies - FR Y-9C for the quarter ended December 31, 2017 ("FR Y-9C").
 The accompanying Pillar 3 Regulatory Capital Disclosure Cross-reference Sheet (see Appendix A) indicates where the required disclosures are located.
 The Pillar 3 Regulatory Capital Disclosures have not been audited by M&T's external auditors.